Obstructions for three-coloring graphs without induced paths on six vertices: Obstructions that are 1-vertex extensions of a tripod

 In our algorithm, we do not only consider graphs, but rather tuples containing a graph together with its list of vertex labels and a linear vertex ordering.
-The algorithm is split into three parts. \begin{itemize} \item Algorithm~\ref{algo:init-algo2} initializes all relevant tuples according to~\ref{thm:startgraphs}. \item Algorithm~\ref{algo:expand} is the main procedure, where a certain tuple is extended in all possible relevant ways.
-This corresponds to a labeling step in our tripod traversal algorithm. \item Algorithm~\ref{algo:feasible} is a subroutine we use to prune tuples we do not need to consider.
-We call a tuple \emph{prunable} if Algorithm~\ref{algo:feasible} applied to it returns the value \emph{false}. \end{itemize} We now come to the correctness proof of these algorithms.
+The algorithm is split into three parts. \begin{itemize} \item Algorithm~\ref{algo:init-algo2} initializes all relevant tuples according to Claim~\ref{thm:startgraphs}. \item Algorithm~\ref{algo:expand} is the main procedure, where a certain tuple is extended in all possible relevant ways.
+This corresponds to a labeling step in our tripod traversal algorithm.

+The list Act is the list of currently active vertices.
+In each step of the traversal algorithm, an active vertex is picked.
+Then one neighbor each from the two other tripod classes is added to the set of active vertices (unless they have been visited before).
+Consequently, Algorithm~\ref{algo:expand} adds up to two new vertices to the tripod that correspond to these two neighbors.
+According to Claim~\ref{thm:active-doesnt-matter}, it does not matter which active vertex is picked next.

+The list Ord maintained by the algorithm corresponds to the ordering proposed by Claim~\ref{thm:special-ordering}.
+Algorithm~\ref{algo:expand} implicitly enumerates all orderings that obey the properties of Claim~\ref{thm:special-ordering}.
+Whenever the ordering of the vertices of the partial tripod generated so far does not obey the properties listed in Claim~\ref{thm:special-ordering}, we may prune. \item Algorithm~\ref{algo:feasible} is a subroutine we use to prune tuples we do not need to consider.
+We call a tuple \emph{prunable} if Algorithm~\ref{algo:feasible} applied to it returns the value \emph{false}.

+The criteria for a prunable tuple we apply (in that order) are as follows: \begin{itemize} \item an induced $P_6$, \item the graph is not 3-colorable, \item one of the properties of Claim~\ref{thm:x-has-only-one-neighbor} is violated, \item the ordering Ord does not obey Claim~\ref{thm:special-ordering}, and \item the partial tripod enumerated so far cannot be extended to a 4-vertex-critical 1-vertex extension of a tripod. \end{itemize} \end{itemize} We now come to the correctness proof of these algorithms.

-\begin{thm} Assume that Algorithm~\ref{algo:init-algo2} terminates and does never generate a tuple whose graph has $k+1$ or $k+2$ vertices, for some $k \ge 4$.
-Then any 4-critical $P_6$-free graph which is a 1-vertex extension of a tripod has at most $k$ vertices. \end{thm}
+\begin{lemma} Assume that Algorithm~\ref{algo:init-algo2} terminates and does never generate a tuple whose graph has $k+1$ or $k+2$ vertices, for some $k \ge 4$.
+Then any 4-critical $P_6$-free graph which is a 1-vertex extension of a tripod has at most $k$ vertices. \end{lemma}

 To see this, let $G$ be a 4-critical $P_6$-free graph other than $K_4$ that is a 1-vertex extension of a tripod, with the notation from above.
 We need the following claim.